 Review of the Album Insult to Injury by New Jersey Thrash Metal Band Whiplash

-Introduction to the Album Insult to Injury
+What does the album Insult to Injury sound like?

 New Jersey thrash metal band Whiplash sure knows how to create thrash metal which is standard yet has enough melody to be worthwhile.
 Their 1989 studio album called Insult to Injury is another example of such a thrash metal album.
 Combine vocals like the band Helstar with riffs that are fast and catchy and you have quite an entertaining album.
 Performing the vocals for this album is Glenn Hansen while Tony Portaro decided to concentrate on just playing the guitar.